Puck (Marvel Comics)

-Puck is the codename of two fictional characters appearing in American comic books published by Marvel Comics.
-The two characters are a father and daughter pair, who are both members of Alpha Flight, in the Marvel Universe.
+Puck is a fictional character appearing in American comic books published by Marvel Comics.
+He is a member of Alpha Flight, in the Marvel Universe.
+A daughter of his has also adopted the name Puck and Alpha Flight membership.

 Publication history

-The first Puck debuted in Alpha Flight #1 (Aug 1983) and was created by John Byrne.
+Puck debuted in Alpha Flight #1 (Aug 1983) and was created by John Byrne.
 He had intended for the original Puck to be a dwarf with no superhuman powers, merely great fighting and acrobatic skills; subsequent writer Bill Mantlo retconned Puck's small stature as being due to mystical influences.
-Byrne commented on this, stating, "Of course, [Mantlo] then went on to do the 'origin' of Puck, with the whole 'demon inside' thing being based, apparently, on the single reference Puck had made to being in constant pain, something which Bill failed to grasp was an effect of the condition — achondroplasty, called by name in the same issue that referenced the pain — which caused Puck's dwarfism."
+Byrne commented on this, "Of course, [Bill Mantlo] then went on to do the 'origin' of Puck, with the whole 'demon inside' thing being based, apparently, on the single reference Puck had made to being in constant pain, something which Bill failed to grasp was an effect of the condition — achondroplasty, called by name in the same issue that referenced the pain — which caused Puck's dwarfism."
 Byrne has also stated that Puck was based "very, very loosely on a friend who was short (but not as short as Puck) and occasionally bald, but never possessed by demons."

 The second Puck debuted in Alpha Flight vol. 3 #1 and was created by Scott Lobdell and Clayton Henry.